What’s the most important part of creating a staff ID card? You guessed it, it’s the perfect ID photo.

 - Keep your organisation secure from potential threats

 - Ensure only authorised personnel are on the premises at all times.
-This is particularly important in the current environment, with more staff adopting flexible, hybrid working patterns post-Covid.
+This is especially important in the current environment, with more staff adopting flexible, hybrid working patterns post-Covid.

 Taking good quality ID card photos ensures your organisation can instantly identify individuals from their ID badges.
 With various risks and vulnerabilities of photo ID cards, unclear ID photos can also put your organisation at risk.
 This is because an external threat could deceitfully claim a photo is of them, depending on how unclear the photo is.